rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 The default view when starting the app.
 RsyncUI can store configurations in profiles.
 Select a profile at any time and the app reloads the data.
 The main view informs about which version of rsync is utilized and if JSON or PLIST is used for storing configurations and schedules.

 The screenshots may be slightly different from what is in the current prerelease.
-There are minor tweaks and changes in the screenshots very frequent now.
-The documentation will be updated with screenshots after release 1.0.0 in May 2021.
+There are minor tweaks and changes to the UI very frequent now.
+The documentation will be updated with updated screenshots after release 1.0.0 in May 2021.

 ![](/images/start/start.png)